elwali10/elwalikarkoub/content/docs/KnockKnock-Reveal-persistent.md

 ---

-During a post-incident malware investigation, having fast and reliable tools is critical for uncovering persistent threats.
-I have recently came accross **KnockKnock** tool which is a free, open-source macOS tool by Objective-See that uncovers persistently installed software-components.
+In post-incident malware investigations, fast and reliable tools are critical for uncovering persistence mechanisms.
+One such tool I recently discovered is KnockKnock—a free, open-source utility by Objective-See that reveals persistently installed software components on macOS

 ## Why It Matters